 PROMISE: The House celebrates and advances the legacy of Edward Hopper through artifacts, photography and exhibitions of artists inspired by the iconic painter.

-Edward Hopper House in Nyack, New York is the birthplace of the renowned American artist Edward Hopper (1882-1967).
-It was built in 1858 by his maternal grandfather, and served as his primary residence until 1910.
+PLACE: It was built in 1858 by the maternal grandfather of the renowned American artist Edward Hopper (1882-1967), and served as his primary residence until 1910.
 After Hopper’s death the house fell into disrepair, but was saved from demolition and restored by members of the local community.
-Since 1971, the Edward Hopper House has been a not-for-profit art center.
 It is listed on the National Register of Historic Places.